 The MSU Department of Radiology has a strong research program (http://research.rad.msu.edu/) and received approximately 2.5 million dollars in external funding in CY 2014.
 The department has excellent research infrastructure that consists of dedicated 9.4T and 7T animal magnets, a 3T clinical magnet and a micro-CT.
 The Cognitive Imaging Research Center (CIRC) is a joint effort between the Departments of Psychology and Radiology with support from the University.
 CIRC was created to expand human imaging science research and to promote the use of modern imaging methods in basic science and clinical investigations of the brain at Michigan State University.
 More information can be found at http://research.rad.msu.edu/Centers/index.html.

-The Department also offers a subspecialty MR fellowship that is open to both M.D. & D.O. candidates following successful completion of their Radiology residencies.
-This unique program offers dedicated 3 month rotations in Neuroradiology/Head & Neck, Musculoskeletal and Breast/Body MRI.
+Magnetic Resonance Imaging is a one-year fellowship with subspecialty training in breast, neuro, musculoskeletal, and body imaging.
+The hybrid fellowship offers a combination of subspecialty training in musculoskeletal and breast imaging.
 The fellowship also provides elective time in which the trainee may choose to spend additional time in any of the above specialties or may elect to spend time in other areas of the department.
 The Department fully supports fellow's research and fellows have the option of having dedicated research time with the expectation of generating scholarly contributions.

 MSU is the nation's pioneer land-grant institution and has a very strong agriculture and horticulture program.
 This is a rich tradition and something the Department is very proud of and embraces.
 Based on the vision of Dr. Potchen, the Radiology facility is surrounded by lovely gardens, ponds and waterfalls.
 The serenity of the landscape provides a lovely place to work and also is the epitome of a holistic approach to patient healing... and in my opinion (!) worth a special trip just to see!!